This simple baked apples recipe is gluten-free and refined sugar-free. Simple to prepare and delicious eaten as breakfast or dessert!

 - 3 teaspoons coconut oil or butter

 - 3 teaspoons coconut sugar brown sugar or maple syrup work

 - 1 tablespoon coconut oil melted; butter may be subbed

 - ¼ cup white whole wheat flour almond flour may be subbed

 - 2 tablespoons coconut sugar brown sugar may be subbed

 - pinch salt

-- Cover and bake in the oven for 45 minutes (smaller apples) to 1 hour (medium-large apples).
+- Bake - Cover and bake in the oven for 45 minutes (smaller apples) to 1 hour (medium-large apples).
+Test by poking with a paring knife.
 When a knife inserts easily, apples are ready.

 - Serve - Serve with a dollop of ice cream for dessert or yogurt for breakfast.

 - Fridge - These baked apples can be stored in a sealed container in the fridge for 2-3 days.
 Re-heat in the microwave and serve with yogurt or ice cream.